GitOpsLovers/gha-branch-name-checker/README.md

 ## ⚙️ Configuration

-You can configure this action using the following parameters:
+You can configure this actiossssn using the following parameters:

 - **branch_pattern**: The naming pattern that branches should follow.
 You must specify a regular expression that matches the names of the branches you want to allow.
 For example, `'feature|hotfix|chore'`.